Skip to main content

 Mobility in the context of youth work

 Since 2011, JINT together with several other Erasmus+ Youth in Action National Agencies and research partners participate in the transnational, on-going Research-based analysis and monitoring of the Youth in Action Programme (RAY).
-RAY studies the impact of Youth in Action projects on participants, supervisors and their organizations.
+RAY Network studies the impact of Youth in Action projects on participants, supervisors and their organizations.